-Once the LRT starts running 2019, you can take your bicycle on the LRT to Northfield Station and ride back to St. Jacobs via the market.
+Alternatively, now the LRT is running, you can take your bicycle on the LRT to Northfield Station and ride back to St. Jacobs via the market.

 Grand Valley Trail and Elora Cataract Trailway via Forks of the Credit Provincial Park (32 km round trip)

 Park near Main St and Nicholas St in Alton, Caledon.

 Before starting this cycling trip, take a short, steep hike from Nicholas St to the top of the Pinnacle, the end point of the Grand Valley Trail for views of the surrounding countryside.